 How to encrypt a Word document with NordLocker

-Once encrypted, you can safely share your Word documents with other people by granting them access to your locker.
-Just add their email address to the app and they’ll receive a notification to create an account to access the file.
+Once encrypted, you can safely share your Word documents with other people by granting them access to the lockers on your PC/Mac.
+Just add their email address in the app, and they’ll receive a notification to create an account in order to access the file.

 Alternative: password-protect a Word document

 Microsoft Word uses 3 password types on macOS:

 While the first option prevents your file from being opened, the second and the third were developed for sharing Word documents with other users.
 If you password-protect a Word file and want to send it to other people, you’ll have to give them the password as well.

 Here’s how to encrypt a Word document with password:

 - Go to Review and select Protect Document.